 To serve as a Justice of the High Court of Australia is a privilege.
 As I walk to work in Canberra, along the lake, viewing successively the changing leaves of autumn and the blossoms of spring, I reflect on the good fortune that I share with my colleagues.
 We differ from time to time.
 Yet we agree most of the time.
 We are all experienced judges.
-Even when we disagree strongly, we share a civil relationship, which is an improvement on the experience of some of our predecessors 111.
+Even when we disagree strongly, we share a civil relationship, which is an improvement on the experience of some of our predecessors114.
 We express our opinions so that our fellow citizens, lawyers, scholars and others may enter into our minds and judge for themselves the accuracy and persuasiveness of our reasoning.
-Fortunate is the land that can boast of such a court in its constitutional arrangements.
-Fortunate are those few, including at the Bar, who are chosen to serve in it.
+In most cases few citizens notice, and few bother to read about, what we write.
+Occasionally, as in Combet v The Commonwealth115 (the case over paid electoral advertising by government) and Work Choices116, the community becomes aware of this important institution faithfully addressing the deepest issues of the Constitution, law and liberty in their nation.
+Fortunate is the land that can boast of such a court in its constitutional

-C Lloyd, "Not with Peace but With a Sword - The High Court Under J G Latham" (1987) 11 Adelaide Law Review 175.
+114 C Lloyd, "Not with Peace but With a Sword - The High Court Under JG Latham" (1987) 11 Adelaide Law Review 175.